 This has nothing to do with Google Tag Manager’s variables.
 The Variables section in the GA4 Exploration reports is the place where you select data that you plan to use in a report:

 - Date range

-Also, you can change the name of the analysis in the top-left corner of the interface.
+Also, you can change the name of the exploration in the top-left corner of the interface.

-To select a different date range, click the date in the top-left corner (below the analysis name) and select whatever you need (like “last 7 days”, “Last 30 days”, etc.).
+To select a different date range, click the date in the top-left corner (below the exploration name) and select whatever you need (like “last 7 days”, “Last 30 days”, etc.).